Skip to content

 6. The parent/guardian is responsible for notifying the district of any changes to the student’s medical condition that would impact the self-administration of medication.

-7. A student who is self-administering medication consistent with this policy may be required to maintain a current duplicate of the prescription medication or blood glucose monitoring supplies with the school nurse or the school administrator.
+7. A student who is self-administering medication consistent with this policy may be required to maintain a current duplicate of the prescription medication or blood glucose monitoring supplies with the school administrator or designee.

-8. If a student requires blood glucose testing or insulin injections during the school day or at school-sponsored activities, the following policy applies: Students with diabetes may self-administer blood glucose testing and insulin injections as prescribed by their physician and in accordance with this policy and policy 561.50 (Administering Medications: Diabetes).
-In practicing self-administration, students are required to practice universal precautions for the disposal of waste.
+8. Students who require blood glucose testing or insulin injections for the management and treatment of diabetes during the school day or at school-sponsored activities, will be permitted to perform such testing, self-administer insulin, and otherwise attend to the care and management of the student’s diabetes in accordance with this policy.
+In practicing self-administration and diabetes monitoring, students are required to practice universal precautions for the disposal of waste.

 9. Parent/guardian of the student shall sign a statement acknowledging that the District shall incur no liability and that the parent/guardian shall indemnify and hold harmless the District and its employees or agents against any claims as a result of any injury arising from the self-administration of medication by the student.